DC-analysis/ChipStream/README.rst

 Installers for Windows and macOS are available at the `release page
 <https://github.com/DC-analysis/ChipStream/releases>`__.

-If you have Python 3 installed, you can install ChipStream with
+If you have Python installed, you can install ChipStream from PyPI

 ::